The first thing you need to know about a home inspection: You’ll feel all the feels.

 Ask Interview Questions

 You’ll want to interview at least three inspectors before deciding whom to hire.
 During each chat, ask questions such as:

 - Are you licensed or certified?
 Inspector certifications vary, based on where you live.
 Not every state requires home inspectors to be licensed, and licenses can indicate different degrees of expertise.
 ASHI lists each state’s requirements here.

 - How long have you been in the business?
 Look for someone with at least five years of experience — it indicates more homes inspected.

 - How much do you charge?
-Home inspection costs range from $300 to $500, although pricing may vary regionally beyond this range.
-The costs depend on the size of your house as well as market conditions, demand, and supply.
+Home inspection cost an average $365, although pricing varies based on location and the size of your house, as well as market conditions, demand, and supply.

 - What do you check, exactly?
 Know what you’re getting for your money.